- Hector Jacques O.C., Chair

 Ms. Miller’s success and business acumen has been acknowledged by numerous awards, including being a 5-time recipient of the Atlantic Business Magazine Top 50 CEO award, a member of Top CEO Hall of Fame and was recently recognized by Bank of Montreal for Outstanding Innovation and Growth.
 Ms. Miller is currently a doctoral student at the Durham University School of Business in the UK.

 She currently serves on HPA’s Governance Committee; Infrastructure Committee; and is Chair of the Risk Management Committee.

 Back to Top

 Jim Spatz was appointed May 2016 and reappointed to a three year term in April 2017 by the Government of Canada as the Federal Director to the Halifax Port Authority Board of Directors.
-Mr. Spatz also serves on the Governance Committee and Infrastructure & Gateway Committee.
+Mr. Spatz also serves on the Audit Committee and is Chair of the Infrastructure Committee.

 Mr. Spatz is a dedicated business leader and philanthropist.
 After spending 13 years as a medical doctor, Jim Spatz became Chairman and CEO of Southwest Properties Limited, one of Atlantic Canada’s leading real estate development firms.
 He has taken on leadership roles in several organizations.
 He serves on the Board of Directors for CJPAC (Canadian Jewish Political Affairs Committee) and Blue Line Innovations Incorporated.
 He is a member of the Parker Street Food and Furniture Bank Advisory Board and serves as a Life Director of Neptune Theatre.
 Jim also served on the Board of Governors for Dalhousie University from 2001 – 2015, and served as Board Chair from 2008 – 2014.
 Jim currently sits on the National Executive Committee for the 2017 Governor General’s Canadian Leadership Conference.